 A color area allows users to visually select two properties of a color simultaneously.
 It's commonly used together with a color slider or color wheel.

-The width of a color area can be customized appropriately for its context.
-By default, the width of a color area is size-2400 (192 px on desktop and 240 px on mobile).
+A color area’s width can be customized appropriately for its context.
+By default, the width is size-2400 (192 px on desktop and 240 px on mobile).

-The height of a color area can be customized appropriately for its context.
-By default, the height of a color area is size-2400 (192 px on desktop and 240 px on mobile).
+A color area’s height can be customized appropriately for its context.
+By default, the height is size-2400 (192 px on desktop and 240 px on mobile).

 The color area’s handle can slide all the way over the edge of the area.
 It always displays the selected color inside the handle and never gets cut off by the border or any container.

-When using color areas, it’s important to clearly display the color selection in real-time.
-It can be in a color swatch, or directly on the canvas, or both.
+When using color areas, it’s important to clearly display the color selection in real time.
+This can be in a color swatch, directly on the canvas, or both.

 |Tab||Places focus on the handle.
 If the handle is already in focus, moves focus to the next element in the page tab sequence.|